Honda Civic Type R: North America

-The Civic Type R went on sale in the United States on 14 June 2017, marking the first time the Civic Type R was officially available to the U.S. market.
+The Civic Type R went on sale in the United States and Canada on 14 June 2017, marking the first time the Civic Type R was officially available to these markets, slotting above the Civic Si sedan/coupe.
+Being based upon the FK8 generation of Civics which was designed as a global car, this made it easier to export the Type R to North America since that market already had the standard, UK-built Civic hatchback available for sale.